John E. Jones III

-John Edward Jones III (born June 13, 1955) is the 30th President at Dickinson College and a former United States district judge of the United States District Court for the Middle District of Pennsylvania.
+John Edward Jones III (born June 13, 1955) is an American lawyer who has been the 30th president of Dickinson College since 2021.
+He was previously a district judge of the United States District Court for the Middle District of Pennsylvania.
 He is best known for his presiding role in the landmark Kitzmiller v.
 Dover Area School District case, in which the teaching of intelligent design in public school science classes was ruled to be unconstitutional.
 In 2014, he ruled that Pennsylvania's 1996 ban on same-sex marriage was unconstitutional.
 On May 14, 2021, it was announced that Judge Jones would serve as interim president of his alma mater Dickinson College for a two-year period beginning July 1, 2021.
 On February 28, 2022, Jones was named the 30th President of Dickinson College.

 Early life, education, and legal career

 Jones was born in 1955 in Pottsville, Pennsylvania, and raised in Orwigsburg, Pennsylvania, where he attended Blue Mountain High School.
 He graduated high school from Mercersburg Academy.
 He earned his Bachelor of Arts degree from Dickinson College in 1977 and Juris Doctor from Dickinson School of Law in 1980.
 At that time, the school was unaffiliated with Pennsylvania State University, but is now known as Penn State Dickinson Law.

 After clerking for Guy A. Bowe, the president-county judge for Schuylkill County from 1980 to 1983, Jones joined the law firm of Dolbin & Cori.
 When he was made a partner, the name of the firm was changed to Dolbin, Cori & Jones.

 In 1986, Jones began his own private practice, John Jones & Associates.
 He spent the next years as a trial lawyer.
 He also served as solicitor for several municipalities, including his hometown of Pottsville, and was a part-time assistant Schuylkill County public defender until 1995.
 From around 1992 until his appointment to the federal bench, Jones served as counsel to the Reading firm of Roland & Schlegel.